-This exhibit features, toys, dolls, and other kinds of material culture of childhood from the Lyman Allyn’s permanent collection.
-The core collection grew out of a substantial gift in the 1960s from toy collector Lydia Baratz, who had assembled an impressive collection over a period of forty years.
+Focused on our youngest visitors, ages 3-10, Playthings of the Past features toys, dolls, and other kinds of material culture of childhood from the Lyman Allyn’s permanent collection.
+The core collection grew out of a substantial gift in the 1960s from toy collector Lydia Baratz, who had assembled an impressive collection over a period of 40 years.
 Many pieces in the Baratz Collection and in subsequent donations are European or American dolls and toys from the 19th and early 20th century.
-Although the collection has a Western focus, ideas about play and cultural definitions of childhood hold true around the world and throughout history.
-A number of objects in the exhibition show how adults culture has been transmitted to children through toys and other childhood items in a range of cultures and regions.

 Victorian Dollhouse